Hope & Help Together motivated by greater sense of urgency to support immigrants

 There are, additionally, needs for legal aids, driving instructors, tutors, folks who can help newcomers navigate the health care system and Medicaid, finances, education, employment, housing and transportation.

 “The work happens because the community is involved,” Haskell explains.
 “And so for it to continue, we need the community to stay involved and to keep renewing their involvement.
-And that means if one person said that they wanted to do something, we need them to show up so that we can learn from them.
-And then to look at the people who they're connected with and to say, hey, this other resource could also be an asset.”
+That means financial sponsorship, committed volunteers, and a willingness to learn together.”

 The Fox Valley Newcomer Project